vandoitruong/WLDO_Animal3D/README.md

 ## Demo results
 `python demo.py`

 - Currently we have trained it but the results are not good, it does not have an animal-like shape.
+Please see in `demo_out` folder
 - If you have any comments or suggestions, I would really appreciate it if you could share them with us.
 Thank you very much!

 ## Contribute